mliew21396/remote-work-u3/week-8/3-js-gradebook/README.md

 Follow the steps below to make the tests pass and complete the challenge in your [my_solution.js](my_solution.js) file.
 The order of the steps corresponds to the order of the tests.
 After completing each step, run the code to check it has passed the test.

 In the past, you had the option of using dot notation or bracket notation.
 In this challenge you are forced to use bracket notation to reference some properties.
-Find out why here [medium article](https://medium.com/@prufrock123/js-dot-notation-vs-bracket-notation-797c4e34f01d) on dot vs. bracket notation.
+Find out why in this [medium article](https://medium.com/@prufrock123/js-dot-notation-vs-bracket-notation-797c4e34f01d) on dot vs. bracket notation.

 ## Release 0: Create `gradebook`